Nizar1999/Expl01t/README.md

 # Survive The Grid!

-Play as a computer virus tasked with traversing from network to network and infecting them while cleverly maneuvering obstacles utilizing your abilities.
+Play as a computer virus tasked with traversing from network to network and infecting them while cleverly maneuvering obstacles using your powers.

 # Sample Gameplay Video
 <a href="https://www.youtube.com/embed/aVxXWEto6n8">Watch Here!</a>